The 2019 World Cup could have been his last: Harbhajan doesn’t feel Dhoni will play for India again

 Veteran India off-spinner Harbhajan Singh doesn’t see Mahendra Singh Dhoni playing for the Indian team again.
 Dhoni last played for India in the 2019 World Cup semi-final against New Zealand in July last year.

 Asked about Dhoni’s India future during an Instagram chat with opener Rohit Sharma, Harbhajan said, “When I was in Chennai Super Kings camp, people asked me about Dhoni.
-I don’t know, it’s upto him.
+I don’t know, it’s up to him.
 You need to know whether he wants to play for India again.

 “As far as I know him, he won’t want to wear India blue jersey again.
 IPL he will play but for India I think he had decided World Cup (2019) was his last.”